aankusshh/AI_planet_Devops/README.md

 # WorkFlow
 ![WorkFlow](Images/WorkFlow.png)

-Soory For the irregular shapes in flowchart, I was in hurry (Finals exam are going on)
+Sorry For the irregular shapes in flowchart, I was in hurry (Finals exam are going on)

 <!-- Task 1 -->
 # Task 1: Setup and Configuration